The Hyt\"onen-Vuorinen L^{p} conjecture for the Hilbert transform, with an extended energy side condition, when (4/3)<p<4 and the measures share no point masses: Introduction

 \subsection{Main theorems}

-Now we can state our first main result, which in the case of no common point masses, extends the results in \cite{LaSaShUr3},\cite{Lac} and \cite{Hyt} to $\frac{4}{3}<p<4$ by replacing $2$ with $p$ at the expense of introducing quadratic testing characteristics, and answers in the affirmative the first conjecture in \cite{HyVu} in this range.
-The case of doubling measures was obtained in \cite{SaWi}, even for general Calder\'{o}n-Zygmund operators and $1<p<\infty $, and the case $p=2$ was done earlier in \cite{AlSaUr}.
+Now we can state our first main result, which in the case of no common point masses, extends the results in \cite{LaSaShUr3},\cite{Lac} and \cite{Hyt} to $\frac{4}{3}<p<4$ by replacing $2$ with $p$ at the expense of introducing quadratic testing characteristics, and answers in the affirmative the first conjecture in \cite{HyVu} in this range, provided we include the necessary extended energy conditions in the characterizing conditions.
+The case of doubling measures was obtained in \cite{SaWi}, even for vector Riesz transforms in higher dimensions and $1<p<\infty $, and the case $p=2$ was done earlier in \cite{AlSaUr}.
 The case of \emph{dyadic shifts} was resolved much earlier for $1<p<\infty $ and general measures in \cite{Vuo}.